Jon Batiste: 2005-2014: Stay Human

 In 2005, Batiste began performing regularly in New York with his Juilliard peers, bassist Phil Kuehn and drummer Joe Saylor.
 He later added Eddie Barbash on alto saxophone and Ibanda Ruhumbika on tuba.
 Batiste named the band Stay Human, which draws its moniker from the belief that human interaction during a live musical performance can uplift humanity in the midst of the "plug in, tune out" nature of modern society.
 The band leads impromptu street performances, which Batiste calls "love riots".
 Notable artists were often seen accompanying Batiste, including Wynton Marsalis.

 In 2011, Stay Human released the album MY N.Y., which was recorded in its entirety on New York City Subway trains, an idea that came to Batiste after questioning how to connect with people.

 On April 22, 2017, the band played for the March for Science rally at the Washington Monument in Washington, D.C.

 In 2014, Batiste and Stay Human appeared on The Colbert Report to perform the group's single, "Express Yourself", written and produced with Austin Bis.

-The Late Show with Stephen Colbert
+2015-2026: The Late Show with Stephen Colbert

 On June 4, 2015, it was announced that Jon Batiste and Stay Human would serve as the house band on The Late Show with Stephen Colbert.
 The show premiered on CBS on September 8, 2015.
 On the show, Batiste and Stay Human have performed alongside Billy Joel, Will Smith, Wynton Marsalis, John Legend, Grace VanderWaal, and Nas.

 On the August 11, 2022, episode, Colbert announced that Batiste had decided he would not be returning to The Late Show with Stephen Colbert, in order to "pursue personal and professional interests".
+However, he still made occasional appearances on the show, including its final episode on May 21, 2026.